-Arrival : Groups shall arrive in Springville, Utah either from Magic Valley Festival, located in Burley, Idaho or at the Salt Lake International Airport on or before Sunday, July 26, 2020.
-Group will met by a Country Chairperson and housed in sets of two's with local host families.
+Arrival: Groups shall arrive in Springville, Utah either from Magic Valley Festival, located in Burley, Idaho or at the Salt Lake International Airport on or before Sunday, July 26, 2020.
+Group will be met by a Country Chairperson and housed in sets of two's with local host families.
 Country Chairs will act as group "guides" during the festival week.
 There are no other housing options available.
 Group departures will be scheduled on or after August 2, 2019.
-Participants shall keep their World Folkfest ID badge and host family contact information on their body anytime they are away from the host home.
-There is absolutely no drinking allowed, under the age of 21 years (governmental laws and punishable with monetary fines and/or jail).

 Outdoor Setting – Spring Acres Arts Park

-A beautiful outdoor amphitheater constructed specifically for the World Folkfest.
-All the basics are provided such as lighting, two side stages for musicians with eight microphones per side, and dressing tents for each participating group.
-Also, there is a hospitality tent, concession area and emergency first aid area.
-No alcohol or smoking is allowed in the Spring Acres Arts Park, by governmental ordinance.
+A beautiful outdoor amphitheater constructed specifically for the World Folkfest, with lighting, two side stages for musicians with eight microphones per side, and dressing tents for each participating group provided.

 Stage dimensions: Width 12.2 meters, Length - 16.15 meters.

 Sound: Live music is a requirement by the World Folkfest Board of Directors.
 All dances must be performed and accompanied by 100% live, traditional music.
 Musicians must be dressed in authentic costumes and play culturally accurate instruments.
 Groups must bring their own musicians and musical instruments.
 World Folkfest will not provide or make arrangements for instruments or other props.